 - Even a fast SDHC has slower transfer rates than most hard drives

 Apple Secure Digital Card Specs : SD vs SDHCSD means Secure Digital which is a non-volatile flash memory card.
 This memory card is developed by different companies like Panasonic, Toshiba and SanDisk.
 They are increasingly being used in portable devices like video games, digital cameras, DV camcorders, handheld computers and PDAs.
-They're vailable in many brands, data transfer speeds, and in different capacities currently from 1MB to 32 GB.
+They're available in many brands, data transfer speeds, and in different capacities currently from 1MB to 32 GB.
 This card is proven very successful in the market because of its wafer-thin postage stamp size.

 The original maximum 2 GB capacity defined by the SD 1.1 standard wasn’t enough as card sizes grew, so the SD 2.0 or SDHC standard was added.
 It allows for capacities of up to 32 GB.
 It is potentially ready for capacities of up to 2 TB.
-SDXC will be the next iteration of the SD spec, as 32 GB may remain the limit for the SDHC standard.
-Note that SDHC and SD cards are physically identical from the outside, so be sure your device supports SDHC before purchasing such a card (4 GB and up).
+SDXC is the next iteration of the SD spec, as 32 GB may remain the limit for the SDHC standard.
+Note that SDHC and SD cards may be physically identical from the outside, so be sure your device supports SDHC before purchasing such a card (4 GB and up).

 SD was invented by SanDisk in 2001 - and is based on the Multi-Media card (MMC) standard.
 Technically, SD is similar to MMC, but added digital rights management, and also features a sliding write protection switch.
 OSX is smart enough to detect the position of the write-lock switch.

 It's important to note that SDHC cards are designed for use in SDHC-enabled devices and are not backwards compatible with standard SD-only legacy card readers and devices such as Digital Cameras, MP3 Players, Cell Phones and whatnot.
 More recent devices support SDHC and its higher capacity and speeds - check the specs of your devices owner's manual to be sure.
 The iMac's and MacBook Pro's however do support BOTH standard SD and SDHC card reader functions.